 The top Krabi travel tips you need before jetting off to Thailand.
-From daily budgets and getting a SIM card, to renting a scooter and whether it is better to purchase your forex beforehand.
+From daily budgets and getting a SIM card, to tips for renting a scooter and whether it’s cheaper to purchase your forex beforehand.

 7 Top Travel Tips for Krabi, Thailand

 1. Daily Budget for Krabi

 Our Krabi travel tips guide would be incomplete without providing a daily budget guideline.
 Excluding accommodation and flights to Krabi, we estimate:

 - Western cuisine: Around €40 per person for 3 meals, snacks and drinks

 - Thai cuisine: Around €20 per person for 3 meals, snacks and drinks

 Like we mentioned in our Hong Kong budget travel tips and culture guide, eating local food will save you a lot of money when travelling to most countries.
 But we understand that some of you may have food allergies or particular dietary requirements, so we thought it would be helpful to share with you the budget for eating western cuisine too.